 As much as we probably don't like to admit it, a large component of a successful pathology practice is customer service, and clinicians are our "customers.""
 As a new- in- practice pathologist starting a job, you may have some preformed ideas about how the clinician/pathologist relationship should work based on your prior training experiences.
 However, each institution has its own culture and you will need to learn the culture to best serve your clinicians.
 For example, where I did my GI fellowship, I became accustomed to the hepatologists coming down to pathology quite frequently to review liver biopsies and discuss their patients' presentations so we could come up with the most unifying diagnosis.
 This was not always the case with the gastroenterologists.
 Over the course of the year, I only occasionally sat down at the scope to personally review a case of inflammatory luminal GI disease.
 This changed when I began my new position at my current institution.
 The gastroenterologists were very interested in looking at their luminal GI biopsies at the scope and held biweekly GI clinicopathological correlation conferences to discuss difficult cases and review all the pathology.
 These conferences had been staffed by four different pathologists so the clinicians were seeing a different person each week.
 As the new "GI guy" I made it a point to show up at each conference during my first year so I was available to join the discussion, even if I wasn't the person actually presenting the slides at the conference (I did this with the permission of the presenter, of course).
 This allowed for much more frequent face-to- face interactions with my clinical colleagues and these frequent interactions eventually helped me build good relationships.

 It is very easy for pathologists to hide in their office and limit their practice to looking at slides and dictating reports.
 This may even sound appealing when you are new- in- practice and are just trying to keep your head above water managing large caseloads.
 Who has time to deal with clinicians' requests to review cases, clarify reports over the phone, or attend conferences one isn’t specifically presenting at?
 It may seem daunting at times, but doing these things to build solid relationships is very important.
 Not only is the clinician our "customer,"" but, more importantly, he or she is also the person who is going to convert your diagnosis into an actual treatment plan.
-A diagnosis that is misunderstood on the clinical end will likely not positivity impact the care of your patient.
+A diagnosis that is misunderstood on the clinical end will likely not positively impact the care of your patient.
 This is where the clinician/pathologist relationship is crucial.
 One must trust the other and each must feel comfortable approaching the other with questions, no matter how silly they may seem, and clarifications to arrive at the best diagnosis for your mutual patient.
 So, what are some things a new in practice pathologist can do to develop these important relationships?
 After 5 years at my current institution, I have come up with a Do's and Don'ts list:

 1. Do: Make yourself available to discuss cases with your clinical colleagues in person.